nholstein/opentitan.rs/BUILD.md

 `riscv32-unknown-elf-gcc`.

-These must be installed separately from Rust, and are not available through Rust package management such as `rustup`.
+These must be installed separately from Rust, and are not available through Rust package management such as `rustup` or Cargo.

 In terms of complexity of the install, a GCC toolchain is far more complicated to build and install than just binutils.
 In fact, all that is